 I cannot stress to you enough how very important it is to get established with good veterinarian.
 It is key to maintaining your dog's health and the owner's sanity.
 If we had not had such a wonderful working relationship with our vet clinic we would not have made through that terrible allergy season with LolaBelle a few years ago.
 If you have a vet and are not crazy about him or her, then find another one.
 Talk with other doggy parents to find out where they take their dogs and then research the recommendations online.

-Thank you for visiting this lens.
+Thank you for visiting my hub.
 I hope I have provided you with some useful information.
 How do you manage your pet's allergies?
 Please share your experiences and questions with me.

 You can help the HubPages community highlight top quality content by ranking this article up or down.